Ikalamavony (district)

-Ikalamavony is a small town in Haute Matsiatra region, in the hills of southern central Madagascar with a population of 35,114 in 2018.
+Ikalamavony is a district and a small town in Haute Matsiatra region, in the hills of southern central Madagascar with a population of 35,114 in 2018.
 The district has a total population of 151,056 inhabitants.
 With 10,163 km2 it occupies almost half of the surface of Haute Matsiatra.
 The capital of the district is Ikalamavony.

+Geography

+The district is situated at 96 km north-west of Fianarantsoa.
+Its main town, Ikalamavony is situated on the National road 42.

 Communes

 The district is further divided into eight communes: